tarek360/koshry/README.md

 ## Koshry Rules:
 Each Koshry **Rule** does some work then returns a **Report** (or not) as a result of that work.

-While you can create your own rule, Koshry has some of the ready rules, you can make use of them directly.
+While you can [create your own custom rule](https://medium.com/@Tarek360/your-first-koshry-rule-c6648ac34ca2), Koshry has some of the ready rules, you can make use of them directly.
 These rules are applied to the **git diff** of the  **pull request**.
 - **LineRule**: Apply a **condition** to all of the **added** and **modified lines** in the pull request.
 - **FileRule**: Apply a **condition** to all of the **added** and **modified files** in the pull request.